 From the funding scenario, we know that the bank is willing to lend 80% of total project costs or $5,600,000.
 This bank loan is considered to be the “Senior Debt” portion of the capital stack and will typically make up the majority of project funding.

 The word “Senior” refers to that fact that the bank is first in line to be repaid should the deal go bad.
 In fact, if there is any existing debt on the property, the bank will typically require the debt to be subordinated.
-As part of their analysis, the bank has estimated the improved value of the property and has determined that should they need to take possession and sell it, they would be able to do so for a price that would repay the loan balance.
+As part of their analysis, the bank has estimated the improved value of the property.
+The bank has determined that should they need to take possession and sell the property, they would be able to do so for a price that would repay the loan balance.

-Because Senior Debt is first in line for repayment and because it is secured by the property and all improvements thereto, it poses the least risk of the funding sources in the capital stack and requires the lowest level of return, typically in the 4%-8% range.
+Because Senior Debt is first in line for repayment and because it is secured by the property and all improvements thereto, it poses the least risk of the funding sources in the capital stack.
+Therefore, it also requires the lowest level of return, which is typically in the 4%-8% range.

 Capital Stack: Mezzanine Debt

 Mezzanine Debt is one of the mechanisms a developer may use to plug the funding gap between senior debt and common equity.
 As a funding source, it is also debt, but there are two significant differences between it and senior debt.
 First, mezzanine debt is second in line to be repaid, meaning that the senior debt holder (the bank in our example) must be repaid in full before any funds are available to the mezzanine debt holder.
 Second, mezzanine debt is usually not secured by tangible assets (like the property) and is instead secured by an interest in the borrowing entity.